joshuatrobertson/Group1Project/Report/06-Conclusion/README.md

 ## Future Work
 We believe the current state of the repository can act act as a solid foundation to carry out various kinds of future work.
-There are three main directions this can be take into and are as follows:
+There are three main directions this can be take into are as follows:

 ### Design
 We got a multitude of interesting answers in our end user surveys to help improve the design of our product.
 We provide a short summary of the ones we believe would improve our product.